eclipse-ee4j/krazo/README.md

 ```
 3. Start TomEE with `sh catalina.sh jpda start`.
 This enables you to remote-debug the Arquillian tests.
 4. Go into the `testsuite` package of Eclipse Krazo and execute `mvn clean integration-test -Ptestsuite-tomee`

+### OpenLiberty
+To run the Krazo testsuite with OpenLiberty, you need to follow these steps.
+Please note that this process has been tested with 19.x only.

+1. Download OpenLiberty from the [official download page](https://openliberty.io/downloads/) and unzip it.
+2. Replace the file `wlp/templates/servers/defaultServer/server.xml` with `.travis/wlp-server-template.xml` from the Eclipse Krazo repository.
+3. Go into the `testsuite` package of Eclipse Krazo and execute `mvn clean integration-test -Ptestsuite-glassfish -Dliberty.home=c:/somewhere/wlp/`.
+   Please make sure to replace `c:/somewhere/wlp/` with the absolute path to the unpacked OpenLiberty distribution.

 ### Troubleshooting